davidedc/Fizzygum/docs/overview/headerDoc.md

   - processKeyDown(event)
   - processKeyUp(event)

-and activate them by assigning your morph to the World's **keyboardReceiver** property.
+and activate them by assigning your morph to the World's **keyboardEventsReceiver** property.

 Note that processKeyUp() is optional and doesn't have to be present if your morph doesn't require it.